-The Compensation Committee of the Board of Directors of CryoLife, Inc. is composed of non-employee Directors and approves the compensation of CryoLife's executive officers at least annually.
+The Compensation Committee of the Board of Directors of CryoLife, Inc. is comprised of non-employee Directors and approves the compensation of CryoLife's executive officers at least annually.
 The Committee believes the actions of executive officers of CryoLife have a profound impact on the short-term and long-term profitability of CryoLife.
 Therefore, the Committee gives significant attention to the design of CryoLife's compensation package.
+During 2005, the Compensation Committee engaged the services of an independent consulting firm to provide it with detailed information on comparable trends at other companies, and general advice as to the various components of compensation for executive officers.
+The Committee and the Chief Executive Officer have referred to this information in connection with compensation at CryoLife.